linzjax/linzjax.github.io/_posts/2015-10-29-why-open-source-is-important-for-new-coders.markdown

 What should the next steps be?
 There are so many tutorials out there, and so many different languages and frameworks, and new ones coming out every day.
 How do you begin to learn what you don't know, especially when you don't even know what you don't know?

 The advice that I got over and over again was just to work on a project.
 Doesn't matter what, just build something.
 But that means coming up with an idea, and then a plan for how to build it, and then figuring out how all of the pieces fit together.
-That's not daunting or overwhelming at all, especially when you’re used to beginner tutorials that have the framework and design already set up, and now you have to for figure out everything that goes into making something a “real” app and you have no idea how to make user accounts or set up databases and servers and what the heck is a framework?!
+That's not daunting or overwhelming at all, especially when you’re used to beginner tutorials that have the framework and design already set up, and now you have to figure out everything that goes into making something a “real” app and you have no idea how to make user accounts or set up databases and servers and what the heck is a framework?!
 It was almost enough to convince me to just stick to bartending.

 Thankfully I've made it past this consistently overwhelmed phase, and open source projects were a huge player in getting me through this slump.